Features in a Telemedicine app

 An easy to use messenger is one of the best ways that the patients can use to communicate with their doctors.
 Chatbots can also be used if the patients want some answers to questions not involving the doctor.

-According to this Acquire.io report, a staggering 1.4 billion customers will use some form of a chatbot or other in 2020, making it one of the most happening communication channels to watch out for.
+According to Acquire.io report, a staggering 1.4 billion customers will use some form of a chatbot or other in 2020, making it one of the most happening communication channels to watch out for.

 7. Payment